njs50/SublimeFileSync/README.md

 what it does
 ------------
-whenever a file in the project path is saved it will be synced to the file sync path
+whenever a file is saved the sync settings will be checked for a valid mapping. if a mapping is found the file will be copied across including timestamps etc.

 how to use it
 -------------

 install the plugin as per any plugin.

-in your settings file add a filesync array of project_path and file_sync_path entries.
+in your settings file add a filesync array of source and destination pairs.

 I use the project specific xxx.sublime-project file, which looks something like: